CompositionalIT/SAFE-Dojo/Instructions.md

 1. Create a new `PostcodeRequest` record in `Shared.fs` which will store the Postcode sent to the server as the body of the request, instead of in the query string.

 ### On the client
-1. Update the code that sends a request to the server to use `Fetch.post` instead of `Fetch.fetchAs`.
+1. Update the code that sends a request to the server to use `Fetch.post` instead of `Fetch.get`.
 1. Change the url so that it is not parameterised any longer, and supply a `PostcodeRequest` record as the second argument (the payload).

 ### On the server